navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 The environment-to-AWS-account mapping is specified for each application deployed by this infrastructure.
 This means that multiple applications can share AWS accounts or be deployed into different AWS accounts.

-The AWS account setup process will:
+The AWS accounts setup process will:

 1. Help you decide on your environments
 2. Help you decide on your AWS account strategy